jhaskinsjr/nebula/README.md

 https://pypi.org/project/pymongo/).

-You will also need to set up passwordless SSH access to your host machine; see:
+You will also need to set up passwordless SSH access to your host machine and any other machines you intend services to run on; see:

 https://www.ibm.com/support/pages/configuring-ssh-login-without-password

-Once passwordless SSH has been set up, to quickly run, execute:
+Once passwordless SSH has been set up on localhost, to quickly run,
+execute:

     cd pipelines/bergamot
     mkdir -p /tmp/bergamot/sum